rayankermanshahani/dsa/README.md

 # Data Structures and Algorithms (DSA)

-The following is a list of the data structures and algorithms implemented from scratch in C within this repository.
+The following is a list of the data structures and algorithms implemented from scratch in C++.

 Data Structures:
 - dynamic arrays